 13. Have enough starting cash in your cash box.

-Again, it seems obvious when you think about it, but this is a small detail that can be easily overlooked.
+Again, it seems obvious, but this is a small detail that can be easily overlooked.
 And it’s no fun having to awkwardly admit that you can’t break a large bill to make the sale.

 If you’re going to accept checks, do so at your own risk.
 If they bounce when you try to cash them later, there’s not much you can do.
 Somebody got a free book at your expense.